 If they did know God, they would care more about people and the fruits of the Spirit than piling burdens on people that they themselves could never carry.

-How Artificial Intelligence (AI) Will Become the Ultimate Pharisee
+Why AI Can Become the Ultimate Pharisee

 AI is incredible.